-Anne Stauffer directs The Pew Charitable Trusts’ work on fiscal federalism, broadband research, and student loan research, using data and analysis to inform the public and the process for developing policy on current challenges and opportunities in each of these areas.
+Anne Stauffer directs The Pew Charitable Trusts’ work on fiscal federalism and student loan research, using data and analysis to inform the public and the process for developing policy on current challenges and opportunities in each area.

-Phillip Oliff leads Pew’s work exploring the fiscal and policy relationships between the federal and state governments on a variety of topics, including how federal budget and tax changes could affect states, the role that federal and state finances play in higher education, and surface transportation.
+Phillip Oliff leads Pew’s work exploring the fiscal and policy relationships between the federal and state governments on a variety of topics, including how federal budget and tax changes could affect states, and the role that federal and state finances play in higher education and surface transportation.

 Brakeyshia Samms researches tax policies and public programs at the intersection of the federal-state fiscal relationship.
-Previously, she was a state policy fellow with the Center for Public Policy Priorities (CPPP) in Austin, Texas, through the Center on Budget and Policy Priorities’ post-graduate fellowship program.
+Previously, she was a state policy fellow with the Center for Public Policy Priorities (CPPP) in Austin, Texas, through the Center on Budget and Policy Priorities’ postgraduate fellowship program.
 At CPPP, she conducted research on Texas’ budget and tax policy.
-She holds a master’s degree in public policy from George Mason University and a bachelor’s in political science and history from the University of Texas at Tyler and is pursuing a master’s degree in applied economics at George Washington University.
+She holds a bachelor’s degree in political science and history from the University of Texas at Tyler and a master’s in public policy from George Mason University.
+She is pursuing a master’s in applied economics at George Washington University.